For SellersSeller Guide

 4. Tag-Along Rights (Co-Sale Rights): This provision protects minority shareholders by allowing them to sell their shares alongside the majority shareholder in the event of a sale of the company.
 If the majority owner sells their stake, the minority owner has the right to participate in that sale on the same terms and conditions, preventing them from being left behind in a less liquid position.

 5. Drag-Along Rights: While primarily benefiting the majority shareholder, drag-along rights can also indirectly protect minority shareholders by ensuring that if a buyer wants to acquire 100% of the company, all shareholders (including the minority) are compelled to sell on the same terms.
-This prevents a minority holdout from scuttling a beneficial sale for all.
+This prevents a minority holdout from hindering a beneficial sale for all.

 6. Pre-emptive Rights (Anti-Dilution Rights): These rights give minority shareholders the option to purchase a pro-rata portion of any new equity issued by the company, allowing them to maintain their ownership percentage and prevent dilution.